 Low cost fitness and exercise

-Public recreation centers.
+Parks and other public recreation centers.
 Many recreation centers exist in cities throughout the Puget Sound region offering exercise rooms and gyms where you can take classes or drop-in, often for lower cost than joining a gym.
-The exercise rooms provide treadmills, rowing machines, free weights and other exercise equipment.
-Most centers offer a variety of fitness classes (yoga, Zumba, cardio, strength training, running, rowing, dancing, nutrition, etc.), as well as opportunities for drop-in hours for activities such as basketball, pickleball, volleyball, ping pong, and exercise in the fitness room.
+The exercise rooms provide treadmills, rowing machines, free weights, and other exercise equipment.
+Most centers offer a variety of fitness classes (yoga, Zumba, cardio, strength training, running, rowing, dancing, nutrition, etc.), as well as opportunities for drop-in hours for activities such as basketball, pickleball, volleyball, and ping pong.
 Swimming pools are also found throughout the region.
-We list a few of the major centers in the Seattle metro area, or search your local city government parks and recreation department.
+We list a few of the major centers in the Seattle-Tacoma metro area below, or search your local city government parks and recreation department.
 Look for community and recreation centers offering fitness programs, sports activities, and exercise classes.
 Most publish a seasonal brochure of programs and classes, and many offer the convenience to sign-up and pay for activities online.

 - Find a Seattle community center

 - Find a swimming pool at Seattle public recreation centers